 Ten Lucky Leprechauns by Kathryn Heling and Deborah Hembrook

 Synopsis: The final book I want to recommend to you is Ten Lucky Leprechauns.
 This is a charming rhyming book that young learners can appreciate.
 It counts the leprechauns with fun vocabulary and crisp illustrations.
 The rhyming lines allow students to be able to finish the sentences within the book.

 Here are direct links to all 8 great books for St. Patrick’s Day

-And here are two extra St. Patrick’s Day READING resources…
+And here are some extra St. Patrick’s Day READING resources…

 Want to read more St. Patrick’s Day blog posts?